AlexZhao/UmbrellaNightsWatch/README.md

   tcpdump works well why not
   1. non promiscuous mode capture packet (direct device driver, NIC card level mode will receive many not dested packet to the host)
   2. better configurable filter to only hook out interesting packets
-  3. it is not about performance, it is about to not impact on existing working mode but to hookout required stuffs for analysis
+  3. it is not about performance, it is about to not impact on existing working mode but only hookout required stuffs for analysis

 ### Firefox
    1. DNS Resolver threads detect many IP not works as DNS server